 Fig. 2.
 Comparison of implicit, explicit, and hybrid visibility approaches to compositing.
 Top row: Left-manually generated illustration of a sports car.
 Center-implicit visibility of a similar 3D model.
 Right-four individual layers of the model.
 Middle row: Explicit visibility of the layers from three different viewpoints.
 Bottom row: Hybrid visibility of the layers from three different viewpoints.
-While implicit visibility alone does not capture the subtle effects used in the manual illustration, explicit visibility alone does not capture the subtle effects used in the manual illustration, explicit visibility alone does not capture the subtle effects used in the manual illustration courtesy of to easing curves in animation.
-In our current implementation, we use the following definition:
+While implicit visibility alone does not capture the subtle effects used in the manual illustration, explicit visibility alone does not capture the subtle effects used in the manual illustration, explicit visibility alone does not capture the subtle effects.
+Manual illustration courtesy of ©Kevin Hulsey Illustration.

-Revin Hulsey Illustration.
 Inc.